aloetesting/aloe/docs/hooks.rst

     .. decorator:: each_example

-        Run this function before each `scenario example`
+        Run this function before each `scenario example`.

         :param Scenario scenario: the scenario about to be run
         :param dict outline: the outline of the example about to be run